MEDIA RELEASE: 2023 TE PUIAKI KAIWHAKAAKO PŪTAIAO SCIENCE TEACHER PRIZE

 “In Aotearoa of course we have multiple worldviews and te ao Māori is an essential part of our country and teaching through that lens of mātauranga Māori is imperative,” she says.

-“It’s not just Western science that some people from the other side of the world have decided.
-But actually, the knowledge we build can come from multiple lenses and will lead us to a greater understanding of the natural world, which is essentially what science is.”
+“It’s not just Western science that informs our knowledge of how the world works.
+The knowledge we build can come from multiple lenses and will lead us to a greater understanding of the natural world, which is essentially what science is.”

 Impact on the school

 Fiona says that last year, some students went down to Dunedin to do some research around lichen.
-There, they worked with actual chemists from Otago University and geologists from GNS.
+There, they worked with scientists from the University of Otago and geologists from GNS Science Te Pū Ao.

 “It’s about creating opportunities where life and learning happens for our students in a really exciting context.
 That’s an amazing thing that she brings.”